FAQ

 Can I link to One-Minute Astronomer from my website?

 Yes, by all means.
-We appreciate links from all appropriate websites.
+I appreciate links from all appropriate websites.

 Can I publish your articles on my website or newsletter?